Can We Really Do "Anything"? (According to Philippians 4:13) Why Tension in the Word is Needed.

 A second verse that has a parallel truth is: “For without Me you can do nothing.”
 This is the latter half of John 15:5 and it is true.
 So very true.
 So true it can stand alone.
 However, there’s another truth that runs parallel to this truth and it needs to be mentioned because I’ve heard this “apart from Me you can do nothing” verse quoted as if it’s the one and only trump card, or rather the one and only side of the coin, almost as if to say, “you can’t so don’t even try.”
 Not by all, but some.
 And the other truth, if you haven’t already guessed it, is Paul’s triumphant statement (and rightfully so): “I can do all things through Christ who strengthen me” (Philippians 4:13).
 And to be fair, I’ve heard this also quoted out of context, as if we could absolutely do anything if we set our minds to it, by sheer strength of our own will.
 I’ve seen this fail to play out twice in my own family – first a niece, then my oldest grand-daughter; both wanted to become doctors, but neither succeeded when the reality became evident that in order to become a doctor, even with a strong faith in God, one must have an aptitude for life sciences and an ability to pass classes such as bio-chemistry.

 So what am I saying?
 I’m saying Paul’s famous declaration must be taken in context, particularly the two preceding verses.
 Remember, Paul’s learned how to be content in ALL situations with the proof he’s in jail while writing this.
 He’s also just finished reminding us that he’s learned to be abased and he’s learned to abound, to be full and to be hungry, and to endure suffering.
 What Paul left unsaid, but can be inferred in the context is that he can do the hard things and he can do these hard things through Christ Jesus.
 But why and how?
 Because these were the hard things God had CALLED him to.
-The conclusion therefore, is that if God has called you to do something then He will give you the strength to do it, to bring it to completion.
-But if God has not called you to it, then the grace for it won’t be there.
+The conclusion therefore, is that if God has called you to do something then He will give you the strength to do it and to bring it to completion.
+But if God has not called you to it, then the grace for the endeavor won’t be there.
 And how do you know if He’s calling you to it?
 Well, the best way is by abiding in Him, which brings us back to John 15:5.
 Two truths on two sides of the same coin.
 In this instance, both truths can stand alone, but each adds flavor and strength to the other.

 The third example is a combination of several verses often quoted, all referring to the same thing – that of Satan being the ruler of this world: